 Best for Traveling with Babies

-Designed specifically for pediatric sleep environments, the Yogasleep Hushh adds crucial child-safe features to the standard travel machine template.
-We appreciate the amber LED nightlight, which operates at a wavelength that will not disrupt melatonin production during middle-of-the-night feedings.
+Designed specifically for pediatric sleep environments, the Yogasleep Hushh adds crucial child-safe elements to the standard travel machine template.
+We appreciate the amber LED nightlight, which operates at a 600nm wavelength that will not disrupt melatonin production during middle-of-the-night feedings.
 The device includes a child lock mechanism to prevent toddlers from cranking the volume.
 It delivers the same three signature sounds as the Rohm, maxing out at an infant-safe 85-decibel limit at close range.

 5. HoMedics SoundSpa Mini Portable Sound Machine